weebi-com/vocal_message/README.md

 - add more languages in locals to make this universal

 ## niceToHave
-- UX - display syncing progress
+- UI - display syncing progress
 - UI - while playing display audio waves
   - I tried [voice_message_package](https://pub.dev/packages/voice_message_package) but it yielded unsatisfying result
     - see in for_later/amplitude.dart
 - UI - while recording display audio amplitude using a [gauge chart](https://github.com/GeekyAnts/GaugesFlutter)
 - UX - set a max duration to prevent users from uploading endless empty files
+- UX - while playing be able to move audio cursor
-- codeCourtesy - stick to audioplayers instead of just_audio + audioplayers
+- codeCourtesy - stick to audioplayers instead of just_audio + audioplayers ?
+- codeCourtesy - integrate icon files directly in lib

+- provide optionnal params to set in azure :
+	- <Content-Encoding />
+	- <Content-Language />

 # disclaimer
 - I kept the supa cool effect tap-release animation on mobile, but twisted it to remove chat